 Out of the Depths

-The problem was the 41 chapters before Job’s release from captivity.
+The problem was the 41 chapters before the last one.
 Apart from salvation, this season of my life was the most transformative of all.
-I was resigned to a season that would never end.
-This assumption added to the pain, which was all-encompassing and beyond anything I had ever experienced.
+I was resigned it was a season that would never end.
+This assumption added to the pain which was all-encompassing and beyond anything I had ever experienced.

-But during those years, the Lord taught me many things, motivating me to write the small book, “How to steward God’s most feared blessing” hoping that the Spirit of God would use His work in my life to comfort others in some small way (2 Corinthians 1:3-4).
+But during those years, the Lord taught me many things, motivating me to write the small book, “How to steward God’s most feared blessing” hoping that the Spirit of God would use His work in my life to comfort others in some small way.

 Unmerited Suffering Brings Uncommon Grace